(Article published June 2021, updated October 2022)

-Following a joint project between Saltford Parish Council, The Bird in Hand pub and Saltford Marina, an ex-BT phone box has been conserved and relocated to become the home of Saltford’s newest defibrillator.
+Following a joint project between Saltford Parish Council, The Bird in Hand pub and Saltford Marina, and local resident Clive Shipley, an ex-BT phone box has been conserved and relocated to become the home of Saltford’s newest defibrillator.

 Located in a key position between the river and Bristol-Bath Cycle Path in the heart of Saltford’s ‘old village’ conservation area, the new defibrillator is in a prime position should its use be required.